-The Western Tien Shan is a natural heritage of the UNESCO, of world significance.
+The Western Tian-Shan is a natural heritage of the UNESCO, of world significance.
 This wild, almost untouched territory has kept its original appearance.
-Western Tien-Shan occupies the territories of four countries: Kyrgyzstan, Kazakhstan, Uzbekistan and Tajikistan.
-Kyrgyzstan occupies the largest part of the Western Tien-Shan.
+Western Tian-Shan occupies the territories of four countries: Kyrgyzstan, Kazakhstan and Uzbekistan.
+Kyrgyzstan occupies the largest part of the Western Tian-Shan.

 This tour is 12 days long.
 The duration of the tour can be changed by the request of the participants.
 The total length of the route is about 1,400 km.
 The most favorable time for the trip is beginning of June, May or September.
 Our program shows the main bird watching sites.
 During the trip, we can stop at any convenient for us place to watch birds.

 Meeting at the airport.
 In the evening briefing presentation.
 Acquaintance with the program and guide.
 Overnight at hotel.

 Bird watching, Location 1.
 Overnight at the hotel on the south bank of the reservoir.
 Here you can observe waterfowl: mallards, red-headed dives, coots, gulls, teals.

 Moving to the vicinity of Tash-Kumyr.
 Birdwatching, Location 2.
 Here you can such rare birds as: chum, various ducks, waders, as well as birds of prey: Lammergeier (Gypaetus barbatus).
 Not far from Tash-Kumyr is the Shamaldy-Sai city, where you can watch the colony of a white stork.
 Overnight in guest house.